 - Melt the remaining butter in the microwave for 15 seconds.
 Add to the potatoes with the milk.
 Mash together.
-Season to taste.
+Season with salt and pepper to taste.
 Add ⅔'s of the cheese and all of the mushroom mixture.
 Combine well together.

 - Place the potato skins on a foil lined baking sheet, sprayed with cooking oil.
 Spoon equal amounts of the filling into each shell.
 Sprinkle the remaining grated cheese on top of each potato.